braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/logging_analytics.md

 {% endsubtabs %}

 {% alert important %}
-For a control variant Content Card, a custom object should still be instantiated, and UI logic should set the object’s corresponding view as hidden.
-The object can then log an impression to inform our analytics of when a user would have seen the control card.
+To handle control variant Content Cards in your custom UI, pass in your [`com.braze.models.cards.Card`](https://appboy.github.io/appboy-android-sdk/javadocs/com/appboy/models/cards/Card.html) object, then call the `logImpression` method as you would with any other Content Card type.
+The object will implicitly log a control impression to inform our analytics of when a user would have seen the control card.{% endalert %}
-{% endalert %}

 {% endtab %}
 {% tab iOS %}